web-music-score/wms/packages/web-music-score/README.md

 Adds extension line to element, annotation in this case.

-First argument is extension length, of type number.
-NoteLength values can be used as number, and NoteLength values can be multiplied to set desired extension length.
+First argument is extension length, of type number. `NoteLength` values can be used as number, and `NoteLength` values can be multiplied to set desired extension length.

-Second argument is true/false whether extension line is visible.
+Second argument is `true`/`false` whether extension line is visible.
 This argument cvan be omitted, extension line is visible by default.

 ### Queueing